Abortion

 According to https://www.neurosciencefoundation.org/post/brain-development-in-fetus, “an embryo’s brain and nervous system begin to develop at around the 6-week mark.”
 And: “At as early as 8 weeks (about 2 months), you can see physical evidence of the brain working (the electric impulses) as ultrasounds show the embryo moving.”

-#107·Dennis HackethalOP revised over 1 year ago
+#107·Dennis HackethalOP revised almost 2 years ago

 This take does not address the issue of non-viable pregnancies.